 The failure curves in Figure 3.5 are a three-branched logarithmic (LOG) and a cumulative log-normal function (LN) which are processed with the total probability concept into the probability of failure.
-The small deviation of P(F) of the state before upgrading the retention schemes Auhof and Mauerbach and the current state can be explained by hydrologic simplifications, the crude underlying data assumptions and by the unintended smoothing effect of curve fitting.

-Figure 3.6: Total probability of failure for different structural and operational retention basin states
+The small deviation of P(F) of the state before the upgrading of the Auhof and Mauerbach retention schemes and the current state can be explained by hydrologic simplifications, the crude underlying data assumptions, and the unintended smoothing effect of curve fitting.
+Figure 3.6 shows the total probability of failure for different structural and operational retention basin states.

-4. Damage Assessment Model Development
+Damage Assessment Model Development

-The objective of Chapter 4 is to develop an empirically justified approach to modeling financial losses from flooding of subways.
-Here, we only consider direct tangible damages.
-This is carried out via a two-pronged approach.
-The first approach is to examine past instances of catastrophic flooding of subways.
-The second approach is to examine and extend analytical approximations that were employed by Neukirchen (1994) based on expert judgment, to estimate the losses from a catastrophic flood.
-These approaches are then compared and harmonized to develop an empirically justified model for estimating the damages.
-A major advantage of the review of past cases is that an approximation of the uncertainty in the results can be developed by looking at the ranges of damages in previous major floods.
+The objective of Chapter 4 is to develop an empirically justified approach to modeling financial losses from subway flooding.
+Here, we consider only direct tangible damage via a two-pronged approach.
+The first part is to examine past instances of catastrophic flooding of subways.
+The second is to examine and extend analytical approximations used by Neukirchen (1994), based on expert judgment, to estimate the losses from a catastrophic flood.
+These approaches are then compared and harmonized to develop an empirically justified model for estimating the damage.
+A major advantage of the review of past cases is that an approximation of the uncertainty in the results can be developed by looking at the damage ranges in past major floods.

-It is clear that damages to a subway system would be function of many variables, such as:
+It is clear that damage to a subway system would be a function of many variables, such as:

-- the length of track flooded; - the level of standing water in the stations and along the rails; - the duration of the inundation (e.g., electrical systems may be designed to withstand short periods of rain but would fail when completely submerged for periods of hours or days); - the velocity of the water (e.g., a slow rise in water level may not damage ballasted track, whereas a high velocity current may scour ballast and foundations.); - the amount of warning time available to take mitigation measures (e.g., operating protection systems, installing additional pumping capacity, removing high-value equipment such as computers, etc.); - The composition of the floodwaters (e.g., salt water, silt-laden water, etc.): - Others not identified above.
+- Length of track flooded; level of standing water in the stations and along the rails; - Duration of the inundation (e.g., electrical systems may be designed to withstand short periods of rain but would fail when completely submerged for periods of hours or days); - Velocity of the water (e.g., a slow rise in water level may not damage ballasted track, whereas a high velocity current may scour ballast and foundations); - Amount of warning time available for mitigation measures to be taken (e.g., operating protection systems, installing additional pumping capacity, removing high-value equipment such as computers, etc.); - Composition of the floodwater (e.g., salt water, silt-laden water, etc.); and - Others not identified above.

-Unfortunately, data do not exist to adequately characterize the quantitative relationship between all of these factors and the damage expected after a flood.
-The situation is similar in this regard to the long-standing practices in potential flood damage assessment, which is able to use only a subset of all possible contributory factors to estimate flood damage.
-In this report, an approach to damage estimation will be used that is conceptually similar to that of the use of depth-damage curves for flood damage assessment [Penning-Roswell et al, 1977, N'Jai et al., 1990; Davis and Skaggs, 1992].
-The basic approach to estimating the flood damage during flooding of the subway is to presume that there is a relationship between the length of track flooded and the resulting direct damages, as carried out by Neukirchen (1994).
+Unfortunately, there are no data available to adequately characterize the quantitative relationship between all these factors and the damage expected after a flood.
+The situation is similar in this regard to the long-standing practices in potential flood damage assessment, which can use only a subset of all possible contributory factors.
+In this report, an approach to damage estimation will be used that is conceptually similar to that of the use of depth-damage curves for flood damage assessment (Penning-Roswell et al. 1977; N'Jai et al., 1990; Davis and Skaggs, 1992).
+The basic approach to estimating the flood damage during flooding of the subway is to assume that there is a relationship between the length of track flooded and the resulting direct damage, as carried out by Neukirchen (1994).
 This relationship can be expressed as follows:

-$$DD = \alpha \cdot L \tag{4.1}$$
+$DD = \alpha \cdot L,\tag{4.1}$

-where

-DD is the direct damage,

-L is the length of track flooded, and

-α is the relationship between the two variables.
+where DD is the direct damage, L is the length of track flooded, and α is the relationship between the two variables.

-Because we were unable to obtain adequate empirical data on the effect of other factors, and because we wanted to connect the output of the hydraulic model to the damage estimation model, we evaluated the impact of the magnitude of the flooding by introducing a modifying factor to adjust the damage estimates produced by Equation 4.1.
-The modifying factor is defined as a function of the rate (m3/s) of overflowing water.
+As we were unable to obtain adequate empirical data on the effects of other factors, and as we wished to connect the output of the hydraulic model to the damage estimation model, we evaluated the impact of the magnitude of the flooding by introducing a modifying factor to adjust the damage estimates produced by Equation 4.1.
+The modifying factor is defined as a function of the rate (m/s) of overflowing water.

-$$\beta = f(Q{\text{overflowing}}) \tag{4.2}$$
+$$\beta = f(Q{\text{overflowing}}),\tag{4.2}$$